 Comfortable Sightseeing Sandals

 You can dress these sandals up or down, from sightseeing in the city to visiting the beach.
-This popular black color would be dressy enough for dinner out, too.
+This popular brown color would be dressy enough for dinner out, too.
 If you want to pack light for Europe, these won’t take up much space in your carry-on bag.

 If you need more arch support, take a look at these other comfort sandals.